-Three abstractions are proposed for efficient and flexible representation of videos with various resolutions including Coding Unit (CU), Prediction Unit (PU), and Transform Unit (TU).
-A CU is a basic compression unit similar the macroblock concept used in AVC and MPEG-2 standards, but it has more flexible nature.
-For efficient compression of HD and 4K video the supported size of the CUs are 16 × 16 or greater, for example, 32 × 32 and 64 × 64.
-A CU is a prediction block and may contain several PUs Asymmetric Motion Partitioning (AMP) is used to increase the coding efficiency of a video frame’s irregular patterns.
-A TU is a transform unit and may include one or more PUs.
+Three abstractions are proposed for efficient and flexible representation of videos with various resolutions, including Coding Unit (CU), Prediction Unit (PU), and Transform Unit (TU).
+A CU is a basic compression unit similar to the macroblock concept used in AVC and MPEG-2 standards, but it has a more flexible nature.
+For efficient compression of HD and 4K video, the supported size of the CUs are 16 × 16 or greater, for example, 32 × 32 and 64 × 64.
+A CU is a prediction block, and may contain several PUs Asymmetric Motion Partitioning (AMP) is used to increase the coding efficiency of a video frame’s irregular patterns.
+A TU is a transform unit, and may include one or more PUs.
 It supports the standard 4 × 4 and 8 × 8 transformations and additional rapid transformations of 16 × 16 and 32 × 32.

 Several new algorithmic tools are proposed to improve the coding efficiency of the inter frame prediction.
 Prediction of motion vectors is enhanced, and 1/4-pel interpolation filters are modified.